apache/apisix/docs/en/latest/admin-api.md

 Each Plugin has the attributes `name`, `priority`, `type`, `schema`, `consumer_schema` and `version`.

-Defaults to only HTTP Plugins.
-If you need to get attributes from stream Plugins, use `/apisix/admin/plugins?all=true&subsystem=stream`.
+Defaults to only L7 Plugins.
+If you need to get attributes of L4 (Stream) Plugins, use `/apisix/admin/plugins?all=true&subsystem=stream`.

 :::